nolesapex/DidMySettingsChange/README.md

     Easy to Use: Simple command-line interface that provides clear and concise output.
     Logs and Reports: Generates detailed logs and reports for auditing and troubleshooting.

     Installation

 1. Download Release

-2. Download the latest release from the Releases page and unzip the files.
+2. Unzip the contents

        Usage

 To run the script, navigate to the directory where you unzipped the release files and use the following command: